shenrique08/Data-Structures-and-Algorithms-01/README.md

 # Data-Structures-and-Algorithms-01
- Practicing data structures and algorithms part 01
+ Practices of Queues, Stacks, Linked Lists and other data structures